hanfak/kudomon/README.md

 I decided to tackle this program as a Ruby command line game, to be played in pry or irb (if more time would create runner with user interface to run the game).

-The creation of this project was done using TDD, using Rspec as the testing framework.
+The creation of this project was done using TDD and a 100% test coverage, using Rspec as the testing framework.
 I used doubles and mocks to keep unit tests focused on the class in question.

 ### Location of trainers and kudomons